CarlosTussi/rio_listings/README.md

 - [notebooks](notebooks/): Contain all the initial insights, data exploration, model selection and evaluation.
 - [source](source/): Contain a full python implementation for the whole project, including training with its pipelines and the application.

-High level overview of project architecture.
+High level overview of project architecture:

 ![alt text](https://github.com/CarlosTussi/rio_listings/blob/main/misc/diagram.png)

+ 1) Training stage.
+ 2) Models generated from the training stage to be used in the App stage.
+ 3) App stage.

 ## Training
 ### Data Preprocessing Pipeline
 The diagram bellow illustrates the main data preprocessing pipeline:

 ![alt text](https://github.com/CarlosTussi/rio_listings/blob/main/misc/preprocessing.png)

 1) Data Cleaning